Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 What do I need to submit with my proposal?

-A proposal is classified as exempt if it is an activity that qualifies as human subjects research but does not pose greater than minimal risk to participants.
-There are eight exemption categories in section 46.101(b) of DHSS 45 CFR 46, and you can use these flow charts to review the exemption criteria.
-Remember that exempt does not mean that your proposal will not be reviewed, but rather it will receive limited oversight.
-You'll submit a CITI certificate, and submit your materials that include an outline of your survey or interview questions.
+A proposal is classified as Exempt if it is an activity that qualifies as human subjects research but does not pose greater than minimal risk to participants.
+There are eight exemption categories in section 46.101(b) of DHSS 45 CFR 46, and you can use these detailed charts to review the criteria.
+Remember that Exempt does not mean that your proposal will not be reviewed, but rather it will receive limited oversight.
+You'll still need to submit a CITI certificate, and any supporting materials to include Consent Form, survey or interview questions.

-A project qualifies for expedited review if the project poses minimal risk to participants.
-Expedited review does not require the convening of a full board and can often, but not always, take less time than a full board review.
+A project qualifies for Expedited review if the project poses minimal-to-greater risk to participants.
+Expedited review does not require the convening of the IRB and can often, but not always, take less time than a Full Board Review.

-When a project involves greater than minimal risk to participants, the IRB must discuss the proposal in detail during its monthly meeting, attended by a quorum of members.
-Projects that involve vulnerable populations, include more than a minimal risk, or that receive federal funding require a full board review.
+When a project has a greater-than-minimal risk to participants, the IRB must discuss the proposal in detail during its monthly meeting attended by a quorum of voting members.
+Examples of projects that require Full Board Review:

 Do I need IRB review if I am conducting an oral history or marketing study?